Why Gauff is 'burning so bright' after US Open win

 How Gauff went from drawing board to reviving dying dream

-If a picture paints a thousand words, the image of Gauff disconsolately trudging off court at Wimbledon told us everything.
+If a picture paints a thousand words, the image of Gauff disconsolately trudging off court at Wimbledon in July told us everything.

 The youngster looked startled, drained even, as the emotion of a humbling first-round defeat by qualifier Sofia Kenin hit home.